AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 <!-- 60min -->
 In this lesson, you will model Luma's data into schemas.
 This is one of the longest lessons in the tutorial, so get a glass of water and buckle up!

 Standardization and interoperability are key concepts behind Adobe Experience Platform.
-Experience Data Model (XDM), driven by Adobe, is an effort to standardize customer experience data and define schemas for customer experience management.
+Experience Data Model (XDM) is an effort to standardize customer experience data and define schemas for customer experience management.

 XDM is a publicly documented specification designed to improve the power of digital experiences.
 It provides common structures and definitions for any application to use to communicate with Platform services.
 By adhering to XDM standards, all customer experience data can be incorporated into a common representation that can deliver insights in a faster, more integrated way.
 You can gain valuable insights from customer actions, define customer audiences through segments, and express customer attributes for personalization purposes.